Achim Medovich: Life and work in Požarevac

 By the decree of Prince Aleksandar Karađorđević, he was appointed physician of the Požarevac District at the end of 1842.
 The head of the Sanitary Department was Dr. Jovan Stejić.
 Aćim Medović eagerly accepted the job and began to apply new and effective methods of treatment.

 He did everything to improve health care in Pozarevac.
 A few years later, on 20 April 1845, he applied for Serbian citizenship.
 He did everything to improve health care in Pozarevac.
 A few years later, on 20 April 1845, he applied for Serbian citizenship.
 He was granted citizenship on 22 May 1845, when he took the oath.
 He was included in the list of inhabitants of the Serbian town of Pozarevac on 8 June 1845.

-In the 1840s, there was a real invasion of the pigeon fly in Serbia.
-Her bite was deadly and thousands of cattle died.
+In the 1840s, there was an invasion of the pigeon fly in Serbia.
+Its bite was deadly and caused the deaths of thousands of cattle.
 In his annual report from 1843, Jovan Stejić, in his capacity as the head of the Sanitary Department, writes: "This spring, domestic cattle in eastern Serbia suffered the most from the unfortunate pigeon fly."
 The Gurgosovac, Aleksinac and Crnorec districts alone attacked up to 11,327 cattle, sheep and goats, pigs and horses. " In 1846, the order of the District Administration in Požarevac arrived to examine the distribution of this insect as soon as possible to stop it.
 Dr. Aćim Medović accepted the job and in the next few months in the field, having no professional literature and without the help of a microscope, he followed the life of a pigeon fly.
 He informed the Ministry of Internal Affairs about his results, and that was the first study about that deadly insect.
 In the world of science, the study was of great importance.

 Aćim Medović also sent a report on the pigeon fly to the Society Of Serbian Letters.
 His entire work and significant journalistic activity recommended him to become a member of the Society of Serbian Letters on 28 December 1847.
 Acim Medović's job required frequent trips around the district.
 In his free time, he researched and wrote.
 He was interested in medieval fortifications, traces of destroyed monasteries, battlefields, customs, culture, insurgents from Karađorđe's and Milošević's time, as well as the health of the population in the district.
 On the basis of the collected material, he wrote in 1851 "History of the Požarevac district from the point of view of the state description and history".
 The book contained a geographical map that he made himself, as well as a historical and geographical overview of the Požarevac district.